Living As An Expat In Cebu City, Philippines

 Many people come to Cebu City expecting a beach.
 Well, there really isn’t.
 You are going to have to travel for a couple hours to Bohol or Moalboal for the nearest.
 There not being a beach isn’t necessarily a huge negative, but most people think there is a nice one there and sadly that isn’t the case.

 Overall there just isn’t too much to do in this city.
 Granted, there isn’t much to do in most cities, but for the population of this city you would expect more to be going on.

-The main nightlife place is Mango Square which is one of the weirder nightlife places around.
-In one small complex with a handful of discos you find the hookers, ladyboys, and guys looking for sex all hanging out at the same place where the local kids party.
+The main nightlife district was Mango Square which was one of the weirder nightlife places around.
+In one small complex with a handful of discos you found the hookers, ladyboys, and guys looking for sex all hanging out at the same place where the local kids party.

 We mentioned you want to stay in IT Park or near Ayala, to live here you will have to pay a premium just like you would anywhere if you want the prime real estate.
 Expect your small studio to cost $500 a month, just not the same value you can get in other places in SEA.